7 Body Parts You’re Not Washing the Right Way

 You’ve surely heard it before: Wash your hands!
 But even if you do wash your hands after using the bathroom and before preparing or eating food, you may not be washing them thoroughly enough to prevent the spread of germs.
 “People should wash their hands with soap and water for at least 20 seconds, lathering the palms of hands, the backs of hands, between fingers, and under fingernails,” advises Debra Hagberg, MT, CIC, director of clinical affairs for PDI Healthcare, a leader in infection prevention products.

 There’s no shortage of fancy treatments, face scrubs, and masks available today.
 With their promise to purge your face of dead skin cells, they’ve become a commonplace part of many cleansing routines.
 Of course, trying them every once in a while is totally fine, but make sure that you’re not using them to excess.
-“One can become overzealous with products and can actually damage the skin on the face with too many powerful acids…by over-exfoliating,” warns Adam Perlman, MD, MPH, FACP, integrative health and well-being expert at Duke University.
+“One can become overzealous with products and can actually damage the skin on the face with too many powerful acids…by over-exfoliating,” warns Adam Perlman, MD, MPH, FACP, the Director of Integrative Health and Wellbeing for Mayo Clinic Florida.
 “Exfoliation is a treatment and does not need to be done every day.”

 “Many people are under the mistaken impression that they have to exfoliate,” adds Janet Prystowsky, MD, PC, a Manhattan dermatologist.
 “The reality is that washing normally every day or two with your hands and mild cleanser like Dove and then drying off with a soft towel will remove your dead skin cells adequately.
 Your skin cells turn over regularly and naturally without scrubs.”